St0011/Booking/README.md

 **HOW TO NAVIGATE

-1)First create a new account (Register)
+Create a new account (Register)
 Now you can upload your own room.
 Also you can see rooms from other users and book the date you want.

   -----------------------------------------------------------------------------------------------------------------------------------------